Rakesh-06/12354/README.md

 You might find the FPS Counter/HUD Display useful in Chrome developer tools described here: [Chrome Dev Tools tips-and-tricks](https://developer.chrome.com/devtools/docs/tips-and-tricks).

+#### To get Started

+	Follow the github link to get into the optimized website repo https://rakesh-06.github.io/12354/.
+Clone it or download as zip to the local system.
+Open index.html and pizza.html in your browser and use devtools.

 ### Solution